suihan74/hatenaclient-kotlin/README.md

 under development...

-This is a module for accessing Hatena Bookmark by using Kotlin.
+The modules for accessing Hatena Bookmark by using Kotlin.

 ## How to use